 TRAINING & CPD RESOURCES

-ON-DEMAND WEBINAR: Introduction to human factors in secondary care
+ON-DEMAND WEBINAR: Introduction to human factors in dental practice

 THIS 50-minute webinar explores the importance of understanding and recognising human factors in dental practice, including their impact on risk and team wellbeing.